Poker, Power & Playboy: The hidden patriarchy in play

 Poker has never been a game of chance.

 Short velvet robe, an old fashioned, and a rotating vibrating bed of bunnies.
-He’s not just a man, He’s The Man.
-Hugh Hefner created a new masculinity outside of the ‘outside’, one where you can quote Kant by the fireplace, drink martinis (shaken not stirred) and enjoy interior design, all without rumors that you’re a “friend of Dorothy” wink wink.
+He’s not just a man, he’s The Man.
+Hugh Hefner created a new masculinity outside of the ‘outside’: one where you can quote Kant by the fireplace, drink martinis (shaken not stirred) and enjoy interior design, all without rumours that you’re a “friend of Dorothy”.

 “Most of today’s “magazines for men” spend all their time out-of-doors-thrashing through thorny thickets or splashing about in fast flowing streams.
 We’ll be out there too, occasionally, but we don’t mind telling you in advance- we plan on spending most of our time inside.